Mobility scooter: Legal issues

-Because electric mobility scooters fall under the category of medical aid, when making a purchase of such vehicle, people with disability or long-term illness might be eligible for VAT Relief.
-In addition HMRC states that any spare parts and servicing for goods purchased on VAT relief should also be sold without VAT.
+Because electric mobility scooters fall under the medical aid category, when purchasing such a vehicle, people with disability or long-term illness might be eligible for VAT Relief.
+In addition, HMRC states that any spare parts and servicing for goods purchased on VAT relief should also be sold without VAT.
 However parts which could be used for taxable purposes (such as batteries) are not VAT-free.

 A class 2 invalid carriage does not require registration.
 Class 3 invalid carriages may not be driven by a person under 14 years; they need to be registered with the DVLA and are subject to vehicle excise duty ("car tax"), though the rate is zero.

-Disability Essex told the Committee about four deaths resulting from mobility scooter accidents in one year in Essex alone, but there is little evidence to suggest that fatalities on this scale are replicated nationwide.
+Disability Essex told the Committee about four deaths resulting from mobility scooter accidents in one year in Essex alone.
+Still, there is little evidence to suggest that fatalities on this scale are replicated nationwide.

 In Canada, mobility scooter users are classified as pedestrians and thus may legally use sidewalks for travel.
 This classification is based on wheel diameter.
 However, a mobility scooter weighs approximately 150 to 180 lb without the driver and can cause serious injury or death.
 Users must take care while driving around pedestrians on sidewalks.
-There is growing concern, and even hostility, about the use of mobility scooters in crowded urban areas. tied to a growing hostility towards disabled people more generally.
+There is growing concern, and even hostility, about the use of mobility scooters in crowded urban areas tied to a growing hostility towards disabled people more generally.

-An Australian Senate enquiry into mobility scooters was announced in 2017, after politician John Williams' wife Nancy was injured by one.
+An Australian Senate inquiry into mobility scooters was announced in 2017, after politician John Williams' wife Nancy was injured by one.

+Road rules for mobility scooters

+In some regions, only people with a reasonable need can use mobility scooters (e.g., any condition that makes walking hard for them).
+Mobility scooter users are considered pedestrians in most of the regions.
+While using mobility scooters, users may be expected to follow the following rules: